SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 Yep, that they are.

-The next step is formal administrative approval from the CDC director, Rochelle Walensky.
+The next (and final!) step is formal administrative approval from the CDC director, Rochelle Walensky.
 Given that she described this as a "momentous day", that is likely to happen fast.

 ---